wp-plugins/google-quick-ratings/readme.txt

 *   Possibility to display ratings in posts through shortcode,
 *   Possibility to display ratings anywhere with php function.

+= Additional information =

 More information and screenshots on http://bonplangratos.fr/wp/plugins/google-quick-ratings

 == Installation ==

-1. Put the plug-in folder into [wordpress_dir]/wp-content/plugins/
+1. Put the plug-in folder into /wp-content/plugins/
 2. Go into the WordPress admin interface and activate the plugin
 3. Go to Google Quick Ratings options panel, choose your options

-Check plugin option for automatic activation, or to get the shortcode / php function name.
+= Information plugin option =

+*   Automatic activation,
+*   Shortcode,
+*   PHP function.

 == Frequently Asked Questions ==